 The lyric, “Autumn without color, snow without footprints,” was the foundation of what might be the saddest song I’ve written, “Gravetender.”
-Adrienne legitimately cried a little bit while singing it – you can actually hear her voice break a little on the chorus line “longing to dream, there at least I have remembrance” – and I certainly had more than a few tears in my eyes when I wrote it.
+I legitimately cried a little bit while recording it – you can actually hear my voice break a little on the chorus line “longing to dream, there at least I have remembrance” – and I certainly had more than a few tears in my eyes when I wrote it.
 I drew from a feeling that I’ve struggled with for a long time, and channeling it into this song was intense beyond words.

 Namely, this feeling is the contrast of sadness and nostalgia.
-I first noticed this when I was around 16 years old.
-I was severely, clinically depressed, and my admittedly unhealthy coping mechanism was to idealize my childhood, longing for a time that never existed, when I was supposedly free of that depression.
+I first noticed this when I was around 14 years old.
+I was pretty depressed, and my admittedly unhealthy coping mechanism was to idealize my childhood, longing for a time that never existed, when I was supposedly free of that depression.

 But with each passing day, that past seemed to slip further and further away.
 Places I used to love were being torn down, the few friends I had were all moving away, and, as silly as it is, TV shows that had been with me for years were ending (TV shows mean a LOT to a kid with no social life), and it felt like the world itself was intentionally moving on from the memories I longed to preserve.
 “Fading from view, mirrored eyes, eclipsed by distance.”